Kendriya Vidyalaya, Kottayam: History

 During the initial years, the classes were held in temporary rooms attached to the Rubber Research Institute.
 During the late 1990s rapid strides were made to expand the infrastructure, resulting in the Vidyalaya moving to its permanent building in July 2000.

 Achievements and Honours

-The school is well- known all over India for the best academic results it produce every year.
-It has had 100% pass for the academic years 2007,2008 & 2009 in class X and had a pass percentage of 94.9% in 2010 in class X. In 2019 and 2020, the class X students have secured 100% pass percentage and has been keeping this record ever since.
+The school is well-known all over India for the best academic results it produce every year.
+It has had 100% pass for the academic years 2007, 2008 and 2009 in class X and had a pass percentage of 94.9% in 2010 in class X. In 2019 and 2020, the class X students have secured 100% pass percentage and has been keeping this record ever since.
 In class XII science, 10 out of 54 students have secured above 90% in 2010.